Harry says he ‘can’t see a world’ where his family come to UK after lost appeal

 In a summary of the ruling on Friday, judge Sir Geoffrey Vos said Ravec’s decision was “understandable and perhaps predictable”.

-Following the decision, the duke told BBC News it is “impossible” for him to take his family back to the UK safely after losing his Court of Appeal challenge over his security arrangements while in the country.
+Following the decision, the duke told BBC News it is “impossible” for him to bring his family to the UK safely after losing his challenge over his security arrangements while in the country.

-He told the broadcaster that he will “continue on with a life of public service”, adding: “So I will always support the charities and the people that mean so much to me.”

-He continued: “I can’t see a world in which I would be bringing my wife and children back to the UK at this point, and the things that they’re going to miss is, well, everything you know.
+He told the broadcaster: “I can’t see a world in which I would be bringing my wife and children back to the UK at this point, and the things that they’re going to miss is, well, everything you know.

 “So you know?
 I miss the UK, I miss parts of the UK.
 Of course I do.
 And I think that it’s really quite sad that I won’t be able to show my children my homeland.”